makeworld-the-better-one/fmrl/spec.md

 To allow in-browser fmrl clients to make requests to servers, fmrl servers MUST support CORS.
 CORS is acheived through setting certain headers.
 You can (and should!) read more about CORS [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), but everything a server needs to do to be compliant is explained below.

-These instructions apply to any request that is made with GET.
+These instructions apply to any non-authenticated request that is made with GET.
 Requests that are for updating data (using PATCH or PUT) SHOULD NOT set up CORS like below, if at all.

 The GET request path MUST also support OPTIONS.
 When OPTIONS requests are made, the response is the same every time.
 Status code 204 with the following headers and no body: